Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: METHOD

 \subsection{Procedure}

 First, participants were informed about the experiment content, \ie as a passenger in the APMV to experience the communication between the APMV and pedestrians through different eHMI designs.
 Meanwhile, the three eHMI designs (see Tables~\ref{Tab:eHMIs_all} and \ref{Tab:eHMIs}) were illustrated in detail through a demonstration.
 To alleviate any restlessness or nervousness among participants who are unfamiliar with the APMV, we provided an explanation of the principles behind the autonomous driving system and its sensors.
 Subsequently, we introduced the questionnaire (see section~\ref{sec:QA}) that participants would need to respond during the experiment.
-Following the signing of the informed consent form, the participants were instructed to complete a personality inventory before starting the experiment.
+After signing the informed consent form, participants were instructed to complete a personality inventory before starting the experiment.

+A schematic diagram of the experimental process is shown in Fig.~\ref{fig:process}.
 During the experiment, participants (passengers) sat on the APMV, which autonomously drove around the route (see Fig.~\ref{fig:map}) for three times with a different eHMI in each round, respectively.
-It should be noted that the experience order of the three eHMIs was balanced.
+It should be noted that the experience order of the three eHMIs and gender of participants were balanced (see Table~\ref{tab:balance}).
 Namely, there were six different orders to experience the three eHMIs, and each order was experimented with two participants.
 As there are four encounter scenes per round, each participant experienced a total of 12 encounter scenes while riding the APMV as a passenger.
-After each encounter scene, participants were required to complete a questionnaire (see section~\ref{sec:QA}) about their subjective feelings about the communication between the APMV (eHMI) and the pedestrians, as perceived from the passenger's perspective.
+After each encounter scene, participants were required to complete a questionnaire (see section~\ref{sec:QA}) about their subjective feelings of the communication between the APMV (eHMI) and the pedestrians, as perceived from the passenger's perspective.
 After each round (including four encounter scenes), participants were asked to complete the user experience questionnaire (see section~\ref{sec:UE}) to assess their experience with the eHMI used.
-After all three rounds of experiencing all eHMIs, participants were asked to answer a final question ``Which eHMI is your favorite?'' and give a short interview.
+After all three rounds of experiencing all eHMIs, participants were asked to answer a final question ``Which eHMI is your favorite?'' and give a short open interview.
+In the open interview, passengers were free to share their experiential feelings about these three eHMIs and provide the reasons behind their responses.